Indefine/algorithm/README.md

 # algorithm
-this repo is for staudy algorithm
+this repo is for staudy algorithm. update 2018-1-22